 - Mobility cost and employee benefits for long-term international assignments.

 - Incentives to encourage participation of MIT departments, labs, centers, and personnel.

-- Health and safety planning.
+- Environment, health and safety planning.

 - Legal counsel, accounting, auditing, or tax advisory services.

-- Overhead costs for non-research activities.
+- Indirect costs for non-research activities.